decentraland/documentation/content/creator/scenes/3d-essentials/entity-positioning.md

 -->

 {{< hint warning >}}
-**📔 Note**   Future SDK versions will include alternative anchor points on the avatar that will accompany the avatar animations.
+**📔 Note**:  Future SDK versions will include alternative anchor points on the avatar that will accompany the avatar animations.
 {{< /hint >}}

 Entity rendering is locally determined on each instance of the scene.
 Attaching an entity on one player doesn't make it visible to everyone seeing that player.

 {{< hint warning >}}
-**📔 Note**   Entities attached to an avatar must stay within scene bounds to be rendered.
+**📔 Note**:  Entities attached to an avatar must stay within scene bounds to be rendered.
 If a player walks out of your scene, any attached entities stop being rendered until the player walks back in.
 Smart wearables don't have this limitation.
 {{< /hint >}}

 The `AttachToAvatar` component overwrites the `Transform` component, a single entity can't have both an `AttachToAvatar` and a `Transform` component at the same time.